Albert Lee (Paralympian): Sydney to Hobart yacht race

 Four members of the crew had never competed in a race before their 2013 attempt.
-Lee described their journey and said "heading down the east coast of Tasmania was hard work.
+Lee described their journey by stating, "heading down the east coast of Tasmania was hard work.
 The wind was constantly blowing in our face.
 There were difficult conditions with unfavorable wind".
 Despite the crew's inexperience and the tough conditions, the crew completed the race and finished 31st out of 84 competitors with a time of 3 days, 18 hours, 28 minutes and 50 seconds.
 The 'Faceboat' was a fund raising project where donors could have a picture of their face on the boat for a $25 donation.
 These donors could have their image be one of 3800 snapshots that were placed on 'Kayle'.

 World record

 In 2003, Lee was part of the Making Waves Foundation team.
 This project team set two world records within the year.
-They achieved the world record for a non-stop, unassisted circumnavigation around Australia by a monohulled vessel and the world record for doing this with a disabled crew.
-The seven person crew was made up of Lee (double amputee), Al Grundy (polio), Kim Jaggar (amputee), David Pescud (dyslexic), Phil Thompson(amputee), Harald Merlieb (hearing impaired) and Brett Pearce (spina bifida).
+They achieved the world record for a non-stop, unassisted circumnavigation around Australia by a Monohull vessel, and the world record for doing this with a disabled crew.
+The seven person crew was made up of Lee (double amputee), Al Grundy (polio), Kim Jaggar (amputee), David Pescud (dyslexic), Phil Thompson (amputee), Harald Merlieb (hearing impaired), and Brett Pearce (spina bifida).
 It took skipper David Pescud, and his disabled crew 37 days and 1 hour to complete the sail.

 Positive impact of sport

 Lee sees sport as a form of rehabilitation and a way to meet different people.
 Sports and physical activity have been found to have a positive effect on the quality of life and self-esteem of people with limb amputations.
 It helps amputees make friends and expand their knowledge of the activity they are participating in.
-It has also been found that participation in such activities has helped amputees to accept their disabilities and improve motor function.
-After Lee's first Sydney to Hobart yacht race in 1994 he said he had "for the first time in my life since my accident I felt free.
+It has also been found that participation in such activities has helped amputees accept their disabilities and improve motor function.
+After Lee's first Sydney to Hobart yacht race in 1994, he said he had "for the first time in my life since my accident I felt free.
 I was out on the ocean with a crew who had disabilities second.
 We were sailors first."
-He also loves the sense team spirit and unity between the crew.
+He also loves the team spirit and unity between the crew.
 Albert has said that he loves "sailing because it is a sport where disabled people can actually compete on equal terms".